When to visit the vet?

 Diagnosis

-The diagnosisA diagnosis is the identification of a disease or condition by its symptoms and/or results from diagnostic tests.
-It is the first step in the management and treatment of patients. of osteomyelitis usually begins with a thorough clinical examination, in which the veterinarian examines the affected region for Swelling, Pain, and other abnormalities.
-A detailed historyThe medical history is the systematic collection of a patient's medical history through questioning.
+DiagnosisA diagnosis is the identification of a disease or condition by its symptoms and/or results from diagnostic tests.
+It is the first step in the management and treatment of patients. of osteomyelitis usually begins with a thorough clinical examination, during which the veterinarian examines the affected region for swelling, pain, and other abnormalities.
+A detailed medical historyThe medical history is the systematic collection of a patient's medical history through questioning.
 It includes information about previous illnesses, treatments, allergies, and lifestyle habits., including information about recent injuries or surgeries, can also be revealing.

 A blood testA blood test is a laboratory procedure in which blood is drawn and analyzed to obtain information about the body's health.
-It can include various parameters such as blood sugar, blood count, liver and kidney values. can provide evidence of a systemic infectionAn infection is the colonization and multiplication of pathogens such as bacteria, viruses, fungi, or parasites in an organism, which often, but not always, leads to a disease., such as elevated leukocyte counts or elevated inflammatory markers.
+It can include various parameters such as blood sugar, blood count, liver and kidney values. can provide evidence of a systemic infectionAn infection is the colonization and multiplication of pathogens such as bacteria, viruses, fungi, or parasites in an organism, which often, but not always, leads to a disease., such as increased white blood cell counts or elevated inflammatory markers.
 A definitive diagnosisA diagnosis is the identification of a disease or condition by its symptoms and/or results from diagnostic tests.
-It is the first step in the management and treatment of patients. often requires a microbiological examination, in which a sample of the affected tissue is taken and examined for the presence of bacteriaBacteria are microscopic, single-celled organisms that exist in almost every environment on Earth.
+It is the first step in the management and treatment of patients. often requires a microbiological examination, where a sample of the affected tissue is taken and examined for the presence of bacteriaBacteria are microscopic, single-celled organisms that exist in almost every environment on Earth.
 Some types of bacteria are beneficial or even essential to life, while others can cause disease..
-This can be done by a bone biopsyA biopsy is a medical procedure in which a small amount of tissue is removed from the body to be examined under a microscope for signs of disease.
+This can be done through a bone biopsyA biopsy is a medical procedure in which a small amount of tissue is removed from the body to be examined under a microscope for signs of disease.
 Biopsies can help diagnose cancer and other conditions. or by taking fluid from the infected region.

 Therapy

-The treatment of osteomyelitis in dogs usually requires a combination of antibiotic therapyTherapy refers to the treatment of diseases or disorders with the aim of alleviating symptoms, promoting healing, or improving quality of life.
-Therapies can be medicinal, surgical, or through other medical interventions. and surgical measures.
-The choice of antibiotic is based on the results of the microbiological examination to ensure that it is effective against the specific pathogens.
+Treatment of osteomyelitis in dogs usually requires a combination of antibiotic therapy and surgical measures.
+The choice of antibiotic is based on the results of the microbiological examination to ensure it is effective against the specific pathogens.
 Antibiotic treatment may be required for several weeks or even months to completely eliminate the infectionAn infection is the colonization and multiplication of pathogens such as bacteria, viruses, fungi, or parasites in an organism, which often, but not always, leads to a disease..

-Surgical procedures may be necessary to remove necrotic bone tissue, debride the affected region, and remove any foreign bodies or implants that are maintaining the infectionAn infection is the colonization and multiplication of pathogens such as bacteria, viruses, fungi, or parasites in an organism, which often, but not always, leads to a disease..
-In some cases, bone stabilization with plates or nails may be required to support healing.
+Surgical intervention may be necessary to remove necrotic bone tissue, debride the affected region, and, if necessary, remove foreign bodies or implants that are maintaining the infection.
+In some cases, bone stabilization using plates or nails may be required to support healing.

-Pain management and supportiveSupportive refers to supportive treatments that aim to alleviate symptoms and improve quality of life without directly treating the underlying cause of the disease. care, such as immobilization of the affected limb and providing an appropriate diet, are also important components of treatment.
+Pain management and supportiveSupportive refers to supportive treatments that aim to alleviate symptoms and improve quality of life without directly treating the underlying cause of the disease. care, such as immobilizing the affected limb and providing appropriate nutrition, are also important components of treatment.
 PhysiotherapyVeterinary physiotherapy encompasses a range of treatment methods aimed at improving the mobility and well-being of animals through exercise, massage, and other manual techniques. can help maintain mobility and restore muscle strength once the infectionAn infection is the colonization and multiplication of pathogens such as bacteria, viruses, fungi, or parasites in an organism, which often, but not always, leads to a disease. is under control.

 Prognosis and follow-up care

-The prognosis for dogs with osteomyelitis depends on various factors, including the severity of the infectionAn infection is the colonization and multiplication of pathogens such as bacteria, viruses, fungi, or parasites in an organism, which often, but not always, leads to a disease., the affected bone region, and the response to treatment.
+The prognosisThe prognosis is the prediction of the likely course and outcome of a disease based on the general state of health, the nature of the disease, and the response to treatment.
+It can provide information on how a disease is expected to develop. for dogs with osteomyelitis depends on various factors, including the severity of the infectionAn infection is the colonization and multiplication of pathogens such as bacteria, viruses, fungi, or parasites in an organism, which often, but not always, leads to a disease., the affected bone region, and the response to treatment.
 With timely diagnosisA diagnosis is the identification of a disease or condition by its symptoms and/or results from diagnostic tests.
-It is the first step in the management and treatment of patients. and adequate therapyTherapy refers to the treatment of diseases or disorders with the aim of alleviating symptoms, promoting healing, or improving quality of life.
-Therapies can be medicinal, surgical, or through other medical interventions., the prognosisThe prognosis is the prediction of the likely course and outcome of a disease based on the general state of health, the nature of the disease, and the response to treatment.
+It is the first step in the management and treatment of patients. and adequate therapy, the prognosisThe prognosis is the prediction of the likely course and outcome of a disease based on the general state of health, the nature of the disease, and the response to treatment.
 It can provide information on how a disease is expected to develop. is generally good, although treatment can be lengthy.

 ChronicChronic refers to a condition or disease that is long-lasting or permanent.
 Chronic diseases often develop slowly and can lead to persistent or recurring health problems over time. or untreated cases can lead to permanent damage to the bone and surrounding tissue, which can impair the dog’s mobility.
 In severe cases, amputationAn amputation is the surgical removal of a body part, usually a limb or part of a limb.
 In veterinary medicine, amputation is performed to relieve Pain or prevent the spread of diseases, such as cancer. of the affected limb may be necessary to save the dog’s life.